Transformation in Breuninger’s shop search: Increasing efficiency and reducing costs with open source

 New features such as a fallback function for the image-based similarity search were implemented.
 This works like a kind of safety net that is activated if the primary method for searching for similar objects fails or does not deliver sufficient results.
 General changes can be adapted quickly and the team is not dependent on the roadmap of an external provider.
 All of these improvements ultimately led to positive feedback from users.

 One notable success of the new solution is its high reliability and stability.
 We were able to quickly dispel any fears regarding technical scalability and personnel requirements.
-The expertise in the area of SOLR, the continuity and the team members' deep understanding of Breuninger's requirements contributed significantly to the success of the project.
+The expertise in the area of Solr, the continuity and the team members' deep understanding of Breuninger's requirements contributed significantly to the success of the project.
 The pragmatic, agile way of working and close collaboration also enabled us to develop a tailor-made solution that not only meets current requirements, but also takes future developments into account.
 The integration of the vector search is already being planned in order to further improve the solution for the future.

 We are proud to support Breuninger in such a special process of system replacement and the development of a new search technology and look forward to further joint steps towards continuous improvement and innovation.